 2. If They Know About the Safe Deposit Box, Do They Have Access to it?

-Another problem that occurs when using a safe deposit box is when you tell someone that your Will is in the safe deposit box, but they do not have access to the box.
+Another problem that occurs when using this option is when you tell someone that your Will is in the safe deposit box, but they do not have access to it.
 This can be problematic if the court process for distributing your assets has begun but your Will is inaccessible.

 Florida law provides a way for certain individuals to gain access to safe deposit boxes in order to obtain a Will of the decedent, any documentation related to a burial plot or burial instructions, and an insurance policy on the life of the decedent.
 Florida Statutes section 655.935 permits only the person named in a court order, or if there is no order, the spouse, parent, adult descendant, or personal representative of the decedent, to access the safe deposit box.
 Regardless of the individual’s relationship to the decedent, they must present proof of the death of the lessee of the safe deposit box.
 The examination by the individual must be done in the presence of an officer of the lessor.
 Any documents to be removed by the individual will be copied by the lessor and a record of who removed the documents will be stored in the safe deposit box.

-Safe deposit boxes can be a useful way to keep your documents and property safe; however, it is essential that at the very least someone knows that your documents are stored in the safe deposit box.
-The best option would be to have someone else whom you trust listed as having access to the safe deposit box so that they can access your will after you pass away.
+Safe deposit boxes can be a useful way to keep your documents and property safe; however, it is essential that at the very least someone knows that your documents are stored in the deposit box.
+The best option would be to have someone else whom you trust listed as having access to it so that they can access your will after you pass away.

 3. What About Storing My Documents in My Safe at Home?